andrsuh/tiny-event-sourcing/README.md

 }
 ```
-The applyTo method contains logs that of applying the changes that the event describes (because the event describes the fact of the change).
+The applyTo method contains logic of applying the changes that the event describes (because the event describes the fact of the change).
 It transits the aggregate state from state A (before the change) to the state B (after the change).
-If we take all the events (N events) from aggregate event log and iteratively call applyTo method starting with an empty aggregate state, it will go over N state transitions and will be in a most actual state.
+If we take all the events (N events) from aggregate event log and iteratively call applyTo method starting with an empty aggregate state, it will go over N state transitions and will end up in the most actual state.
 It must be implemented by the user.

 @DomainEvent annotation is also from the library.
 It accepts name of the event.